defold/doc/docs/en/faq/faq.md

 #### Q: There is no consistency to how angles are represented, why?

 A: Actually there is consistency.
 Angles are expressed as degrees everywhere in the editor and the game APIs.
-The math libs use radians.
+The math libraries use radians.
 Currently the convention breaks for the `angular_velocity` physics property that is currently expressed as radians/s.
 That is expected to change.

 #### Q: When creating a GUI box-node with only color (no texture), how will it be rendered?